commoncode/ama-bot/README.md

 - `message.im`
 - `message.mpim`

+### Add slash command to Slack App

+Click on "Slash Commands" tab, and click on "Create New Command" button, add "/leaderboard" under "Command", and add https://{ngrok-url}/slack/receive under "Request URL" and save.

 ### Add your bot to workspace

 This project uses [Botkit](https://botkit.ai/docs/readme-slack.html) to connect server to Slack bot,